User Community Service Desk Downloads

 Data remediation output

 The data remediation output step should be used in data remediation plans.
-For more information, see Data Remediation Plans.
+See Data Remediation Plans.

 The data remediation output step writes the term and rules metadata from catalog items to ONE Data: ONE Data writer step does not copy information about applied terms or rules.